awsdocs/amazon-opensearch-service-developer-guide/doc_source/cognito-auth.md

 **To access OpenSearch Dashboards**

-1. Navigate to `https://opensearch-domain/_dashboards/` in a web browser\.
+1. Navigate to `https://opensearch-domain/_dashboards` in a web browser\.
+To log in to a specific tenant directly, append `?security_tenant=tenant-name` to the URL\.

 1. Sign in using your preferred credentials\.